axibase/atsd/changelogs/2017_02/README.md

 ### Issue 3768
 --------------

-Revised the `CONCAT` function to accept numeric arguments with using `CAST`-ing.
+Revised the `CONCAT` function to accept numeric arguments without `CAST`-ing.
 Multiple strings are able to be joined into a single string.
-This function also accepts numeric values, which are converted to strings using a `#.##` pattern.
+This function accepts numeric values, which are converted to strings using a `#.##` pattern.

 ```sql